Warner Center, Los Angeles: History

-Economy

-Warner Center contains a mix of companies and industries, with a concentration in healthcare, financial services and professional services.
-Aerospace and manufacturing uses have declined significantly during its history, primarily attributable to regional business climate factors that favor moving production out of California.
-Approximately 40,000 employees worked within the Warner Center area as of 2013.

 Transit

 In October 2005, the Orange Line was established creating an east–west link across the San Fernando Valley linking Warner Center with North Hollywood and the Metro Red Line.
-In June 2012, the Orange Line was expanded to include a north–south line connecting Warner Center with Chatsworth and the MetroLink system.
+In June 2012, the Orange Line was expanded to include a north–south line connecting Warner Center with Chatsworth and the Metrolink system.
 The G Line (name changed in 2020) no longer serves Warner Center and is replaced with Metro Route 601 which runs between the Canoga station and Warner Center.